madelinecambo/100_Days_Of_Code_Python/Day20&21-Snake_Game/readme.md

-# Day 20 - Build the Snake Game: Animation and Coordinates
+# Day 20 - Build the Snake Game (Part 1): Animation and Coordinates

 For Day 20 & 21 I built the classic Nokia Snake game using OOP principles.